DGE – Global Ecology

 Carnegie Institution Science Department of Global Ecology (DGE) invites applications for a Postdoctoral Research Fellow at its Stanford Campus.
 Founded in 2002, scientists at DGE conduct basic and applied research into the interactions among the Earth’s ecosystems and people.
 The Carnegie Institution has a deep commitment to scientific excellence and diversity; we strongly encourage applications from candidates who will enrich and foster a culturally diverse and inclusive environment.

 Selected fellow(s) will join a highly collaborative and productive team of scientists aimed at developing information that can help address climate challenges.
-This work will be performed under the guidance of Dr. Ken Caldeira, a Senior Scientist with Breakthrough Energy and Senior Scientist (Emeritus) with Carnegie Institution for Science.
+This work will be performed under the guidance of Dr. Ken Caldeira, a Senior Scientist with Gates Ventures and Senior Scientist (Emeritus) with Carnegie Institution for Science.

 We have broad support for research aimed at helping humans to live sustainably on this planet in the face of climate change, but not every project need fall under this rubric.
 We have the ability, but not the necessity, to hire additional postdocs who will be a good fit for our group.
 Successful candidates will be open to addressing a wide range of issues, have good mathematical skills, have experience performing numerical simulations and/or analyzing data, be creative, and be good at completing projects.
 Postdoctoral Fellows typically lead projects and help out on other projects.
 Peer-reviewed publication of results in high-quality journals is the norm.